 Below are some of the many Statute of Limitations based on the following cause of action.
 This is not by any means a complete or exhaustive list but it can be used as a general overview to help demonstrate how different causes of action can allow different limitations as to how long you have to file your case.

 |Personal injury: 2 years||Nev.
 Rev. Stat. § 11.190(4)(e) (2016)|

 |Product liability: 4 years||Nev.
 Rev. Stat. § 11.220 (2016)|

 |Property damage: 3 years||Nev.
 Rev. Stat. § 11.190(3)(c) (2016)|

 |Slander: 2 years||Nev.
 Rev. Stat. § 11.190(4)(c) (2016)|

 If you or someone you know has been injured in a car collision, your time to file may have already started.
-It is recommended that accident victims contact the best personal injury accident attorney in Nevada to help them file their claim and receive a maximum recovery.
-Call Harris & Harris today on (702) 384-1414 or you can submit our online contact form here.
+It is recommended that accident victims contact the best accident attorney in Las Vegas to help them file their claim and receive a maximum recovery.
+Call Harris & Harris Injury Lawyers today on (702) 384-1414 or you can submit our online contact form here.